2xNico/LeaptelAHK/README.md

 Pressing Left+Right Ctrl suspends the script

 Ctrl+Del - Searches what’s in your clipboard, such as NBN LOC IDs, PRIs, INC’s etc.
-Also does Auspost codes, links, google searches and tries to do MAC addresses (Breaks if formatted in a way other than xx:xx:xx:xx:xx:xx
+Also does Auspost codes, links, google searches and tries to do MAC addresses (Make sure there are no spaces)

 ?ffs - Typing this will open a dropdown menu, allowing you to select a wholesaler, and automatically type out the relevant FFS script.

-?ph - Typing this autofills  1300 205 327 (kinda broken..?)
+?ph - Typing this autofills  1300 205 327

 ?bookedsms - Types out Your Leaptel NBN install is booked for [Time].
 Please make sure someone is available, any issues call %phone%